xieyuheng/inner/topics/logic/linear-logic.md

 - Girard, "Linear Logic: Its Syntax and Semantics"

+  - Preface of "Advances in Linear Logic", proceedings of "Linear Logic Workshop", 1993

   is an updated and more accessible presentation, written about ten years later.